Inscryption-Online-Multiplayer/inscr-onln-plus/README.md

 # Inscryption Multiplayer [Godot]

-**Cus of the new update 0.1.2 there gonna be some problem when playing with the normal version so keep that in mind**
+**Playing with the normal version can cause some probem so keep that in mind**
 ![image](https://user-images.githubusercontent.com/89868169/183252145-03db7bca-cf75-4eaf-be29-485f9903b6ae.png)